astronomer/docs/learn/intro-to-airflow.md

 ## Quickstart

-If you already have some Airflow experience or prefer to learn by doing, install the [Astro CLI](https://docs.astronomer.io/astro/cli/get-started) and run the following command to create and start new Airflow project with an example workflow:
+If you already have some Airflow experience or prefer to learn by doing, install the [Astro CLI](https://docs.astronomer.io/astro/cli/get-started) and run the following command to create and start a new Airflow project with an example workflow:

 ```bash
 astro dev init